Roger I of Sicily: Arrival to Italy and Conquest of Calabria

-In 1057 he shared the conquest of nearly all of Calabria excepting Reggio with his brother Robert.
-For a time Roger lived like a bandit in his castle of Scalea, near Cosenza.
-In a treaty of 1062, the brothers divided the conquest so that each was to have half of every castle and town in Calabria.
-It was about this same time that Roger married Judith d'Évreux.
+For a time, Roger lived like a bandit in his castle of Scalea, near Cosenza.
+In a treaty of 1062, the brothers divided the conquest so that each "was to have half of every castle and town in Calabria".
+Roger then established his court at Mileto.
+On Christmas 1061, he married Judith d'Évreux, daughter of the count of Évreux, William.